LinkedInAttic/inject/README.markdown

 Inject: Dependency Management Got Awesome
 ===
-**Inject** (MIT License) is a revolutionary way to manage your dependencies in a *Library Agnostic* way.
+**Inject** (Apache Software License 2.0) is a revolutionary way to manage your dependencies in a *Library Agnostic* way.
 Some of its major features include:

 Latest Stable: 0.1.0<br>
 master: 0.2.0 (dev)